zndr27/repo_viz/README.md

 python ./dtale_app.py
 ```

-Then, run the RepoViz server in your terminal:
+Then, start the RepoViz server in your terminal:
 ```
 python ./app.py
 ```